FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Literature Review

 \subsection{Pruning-Based FL Algorithms}

 Pruning-based FL algorithms aim to reduce model complexity by identifying and removing less important parameters such as individual weights, neurons, or convolutional filters.
+In \cite{li2021lotteryfl}, a pruning-based FL framework (denoted as LotteryFL) utilizes the Lottery Ticket Hypothesis to identify sparse subnetworks on each client.
+Each client independently learns a lottery ticket network, and only these client-specific subnetworks are communicated between the server and the participating clients during training.
 In \cite{jiang2022model}, a pruning-based FL framework (denoted as PruneFL) is introduced to reduce communication and computation costs by adaptively pruning local models during training.
 To this end, PruneFL estimates the importance of model weights based on their magnitude and prunes less significant parameters on the clients before transmitting updates to the server.
 In \cite{bibikar2022federated}, a federated dynamic sparse training framework (denoted as FedDST) maintains a fixed global sparsity throughout training.
 Each client applies layer-wise magnitude-based pruning at every communication round and restores pruned weights using random initialization or gradient-based criteria.
 In \cite{zhu2023fedlp}, a layer-wise pruning algorithm (denoted as FedLP) is proposed to address the communication overhead in FL by systematically pruning entire layers or layer components.
 Accordingly, FedLP employs a unified optimization framework that jointly considers pruning ratio and layer selection, allowing each client to independently adapt the pruned model based on local resource constraints.
 In \cite{huang2023distributed}, a distributed pruning framework (denoted as FedTiny) is introduced for FL that generates highly compressed models suitable for memory- and computation-constrained devices.
 To this end, FedTiny integrates two core components: an adaptive batch normalization selection module to reduce pruning bias caused by heterogeneous local data distributions, and a lightweight progressive pruning module that incrementally determines layer-wise pruning policies under strict resource constraints.
 In \cite{long2023feddip}, a dynamic pruning framework (denoted as FedDIP) combines extreme pruning with incremental regularization.
 During local training, each client performs dynamic pruning by removing low-magnitude weights and then progressively applies an $L_2$ regularization to stabilize the pruned structure.
 In \cite{zhou2024personalized}, a personalized FL algorithm with adaptive pruning is proposed by introducing a two-stage approach in which the initialization phase rapidly identifies sparse subnetworks, and the adaptive pruning phase customizes models to local data.
 This design enables efficient training while reducing both communication and computational overhead on edge devices.
 Existing pruning methods rely on simple heuristics such as weight magnitude and offer limited insight into which parameters are removed.
 This can result in the loss of task-relevant information.
 To address this, we propose an explanation-guided pruning strategy that uses relevance scores to retain the most informative components during pruning.